Reviews You Can Rely On

 Involved adjustment process

 Why we love it: It has outstanding traction and durability on varied surfaces.
-Our tester felt, “They're nearly as trusty as my PFD.”
+Our tester joked, “They're nearly as trusty as my PFD.”
 Though the adjustable toe loop requires effort to set, it significantly enhances stability and security, ensuring a solid, grounded feel during intense activities.

 Should you buy it?
 This is a great choice if you need a sandal for serious hiking and value traction and stability over lightweight design.
 However, they are among the bulkiest and heaviest sandals tested, with the tester noting, “I never felt light and free.
 But I always felt solid and grounded.”
 Adjusting the toe loop is complex and demands patience, but it boosts security.